wangyiwu/backend-coding-task-cmc-global/pxvuong/readme.md

 #### As a consumer of the API, I want to be able to see all ships in the system.

-Step 1: to to swagger
+Step 1: Go to swagger

 Step2: Press try it out
 ![img1](https://i.imgur.com/FqDhfIC.png)